comodojo/extender.framework/docs/running.rst

 `-v` enable the daemon mode, in witch extender will run in a infinite loop.
 Idle time (default 1 sec) can be modified `EXTENDER_IDLE_TIME` configuration constant.

-Refer to Run as a `daemon`_ chapter for more information.
+Refer to :doc:`/daemonizing` chapter for more information.

 Verbose and debug mode
 """"""""""""""""""""""